Aside from the music, many other events take place at our Festival. Below is a selection of some of the usual entertainment on offer.

 Cruises aboard Sailing Barge Victor are always one of our most popular events.
 A 90 minute cruise along one of our two rivers, accompanied by music and singing from some of our top artists.
 Book early to be sure of a place.

 Andy Andrews and Christine Bissell will be Inner State again with their Pirates Adrift show up at the Redoubt on Saturday 14th and along the Quayside on Sunday 15th.

 Kings German Artillery

 The Kings German Artillery defend the Redoubt Fort, demonstrating musket drill and cannon firing and taking part in the odd skirmish with marauding pirates.

 River Rogues Pirates

-We are very pleased to welcome back Kipperland in 2018.
+We welcome back Kipperland in 2023.
 Visitors will be able to see demonstrations of splitting and smoking herrings, plus old photographs and text about an industry which once employed a quarter of the population.
-There will also of course be the opportunity to buy the finished, freshly smoked product, which were such a success last year that they sold out!
+There will also of course be the opportunity to buy the finished, freshly smoked product, which are such a success that they sell out very quickly.
 Come to the Redoubt Fort and try a food which has health benefits second to none.

 Andy Peters is a very welcome regular at the Festival, demonstrating his amazing skills at Figurehead carving.
 He has specialised in decorative Maritime carving for over 30 years, producing intricate and beautiful Figureheads, Nameboards, Trailboards and all things nautical.
 Watching a true craftsman at work is one of the highlights of the Festival.